hogmoff/siyuan-plugin-templater/README.md

 ## Features
 - Manage rules in Settings
-- Dependend from the path as regex apply a different template
+- Dependend from notebook and the path as regex applies a different template
 - Support any markdown-template in the template folder of the workspace
 - Move file to specific folder (support date format template variables, such as /Meeting/{{now | date "2006/01"}}/{{now | date "2006-01-02"}})
 - Set Icon for Templates with Emoji-Picker